Statement of Publication and Malpractice Ethics

-Publishing articles of Agromix is a very important process in developing coherent and respectful knowledge.
+Publishing articles at JURNAL HARITAGE is a very important process in developing coherent and respectful knowledge.
 This is a direct reflection of the quality of work and institutional writers who support researchers.
 The article reviewed contains and supports scientific methodology.
-Therefore, it is important to agree on the expected standard of ethical behavior for all parties involved in the publishing process including authors, chief editor, editorial boards, section editors, and publisher.
+Therefore, it is important to agree on the expected standard of ethical behavior for all parties involved in the publishing process including writers, editors, expert editors, executive editors, publishers, and the public.

-Agriculture Faculty, Yudharta University, as the publisher of the Agromix, is responsible for overseeing all stages of publishing seriously and recognizing ethical responsibility and other responsibilities.
+Communication Studies Program, University of Yudharta Pasuruan, as the publisher of the JURNAL HARITAGE journal, is responsible for overseeing all stages of publishing seriously and recognizing ethical responsibility and other responsibilities.
 Institutions ensure that every advertisement and other commercial income does not have an impact or influence on editorial decisions.
 In addition, it also helps to communicate with other journal publishers if it is useful and necessary.

 Editors are responsible for deciding which articles to submit must be published.
 Validation of these works and their importance to the writer and the reader must support that decision.
 The editors are guided by the journal editorial policy and are limited by laws which include defamation, copyright, and plagiarism.
 Editors can discuss with other editors or assessment teams to decide on policies.

 Editors always judge texts based on their intellect regardless of the race, gender, belief, ethnicity, nationality or political philosophy of the author.

 Expert editors and executive editors are prohibited from disclosing any information related to the manuscript sent to anyone other than to the author himself, senior editor, best partner, and publisher.

 Notification and Conflict of Interest

 All unpublished content written in the text is prohibited to be used in the editor's own research without confirmation from the author.